akashGangwani/assignment1/README.md

 #This is a nodejs express project

-#Public folder contains the reactjs build files that are being served statically using nodejs express server
+#Public folder contains the reactjs build files that are served statically using nodejs express server

 #Setting up guide